Exploring Evaporating Primordial Black Holes with Gravitational Waves

 where $A_\Phi$ is the amplitude, $n$ is the spectral index and $k_{\rm UV}$ is an ultraviolet cut-off.
 This type of spectrum includes the typical nearly scale-invariant spectrum $(n = 0)$ found in models of inflation.
 As we show later, $n \sim 1$ corresponds to PBH density fluctuations.

 In generality, induced GWs are generated at second order in cosmological perturbation theory \cite{tomita,Matarrese:1992rp,Matarrese:1993zf,Ananda:2006af,Baumann:2007zm,Saito:2009jt}.
 In terms of Feynman diagrams, one can envision graviton propagator with a scalar loop inside.
 Given an initial spectrum of fluctuations one can then find the induced GW spectrum by multiplying with the appropriate kernel and integrating over the internal momenta.
-In the sudden reheating approximation, the contribution to the induced GWs at the peak can be schematically estimated as
+In the approximation of nearly sudden reheating, the contribution to the induced GWs at the peak can be schematically estimated as

-where $q$ is the internal scalar loop momentum and we refer for computation details to Ref.~\cite{Domenech:2020ssp}.
-In the last step, we used the fact that in the sudden reheating limit (associated with $k_{\rm reh}$), the conformal time derivative of $\Phi$, $\Phi'$, jumps from $\Phi'=0$ in a matter-dominated stage to $\Phi'\neq 0$ in radiation-dominated stage.
+where $q$ is the internal scalar loop momentum and $S_\Phi(k/k_{\rm reh})$ is a suppression factor to account for the finite width of the transition, so that $S_\Phi\to 1$ in the instantaneous transition limit.
+We refer for computation details to Ref.~\cite{Inomata:2019ivs,Domenech:2020ssp}.
+In the last step, we first used the fact that in the sudden reheating limit (associated with $k_{\rm reh}$), the conformal time derivative of $\Phi$, $\Phi'$, jumps from $\Phi'=0$ in a matter-dominated stage to $\Phi'\neq 0$ in radiation-dominated stage.
 This yields a significant amplitude of $\Phi'$ right after reheating and the kernel is essentially given by $I\sim \left({\Phi'}/{{\cal H}}\right)^2\sim \left({k_{\rm UV}}/{k_{\rm reh}}\right)^4$ \cite{Inomata:2019ivs}, where ${\cal H}$ is the conformal Hubble parameter.
 The additional factor $({k_{\rm reh}}/{k_{\rm UV}})$ originates from the fact that integral's contribution is dominated by a very narrow region, the width of which is set by this ratio.
+Here, we have also employed that fluctuations on scales much smaller than the typical transition time scale are affected by the finite width of the transition \cite{Inomata:2019ivs}.
+Due to radiation pressure, such small scale fluctuations are not efficiently produced which results in a suppression of $\Phi$ with respect to the exact instantaneous transition parametrised by $S_\Phi({k}/{k_{\rm reh}})$ \cite{Inomata:2019ivs}.
+We provide an explicit expression for $S_\Phi$ later.
 We also assumed that the highest contribution to the integral comes from the high momentum limit.
 This implies that the power spectrum must not fall too fast at small scales, which leads to consider only spectral indices $n<2$.
 With these assumptions and including the numerical coefficients, the amplitude of the peak GW emission frequency is

 and so the contribution to stochastic GW background is

 The subscript ``reh'' refers to the value of $\Omega_{\rm GW}$ right after reheating in the later radiation-dominated stage, where the energy density ratio of GWs and radiation stays constant.
 Note that by momentum conservation the GW spectrum has the cut-off at $k\sim 2k_{\rm UV}$.
 However, the peak is at $k\sim k_{\rm UV}$ and then decays rapidly \cite{Inomata:2020lmk,Domenech:2020ssp} (see Fig.~\ref{fig:neffGW}).
 Thus, for simplicity, we cut the GW spectrum at $k\sim k_{\rm UV}$.